zaeemkhan1999/zaeemkhan1999/README.md

   <img alt="Coding" width="400" src="https://em-content.zobj.net/source/microsoft-teams/363/wolf_1f43a.png">
 </p>

 👋 Hey there!
-I'm Muhammad Usama, a passionate software engineer with a focus on creating impactful solutions.
+I'm Muhammad Zaeem, a passionate software engineer with a focus on creating impactful solutions.
 I specialize in the MERN (MongoDB, Express.js, React, Node.js) and PERN (PostgreSQL, Express.js, React, Node.js) stacks, but my expertise extends to various other frameworks as well.

 With a love for JavaScript and its powerful ecosystem, I enjoy crafting elegant and efficient code using technologies like React, Redux, Node.js, Express.js, MongoDB, PostgreSQL, and more.
 As a software engineer, I'm constantly exploring new possibilities and staying up to date with the latest industry trends.